abinesh2323/Advanced-MERN-B2B-Teams-Project-Management-Saas-main/README.md

-# 🌟 Advanced MERN B2B Teams Project Management SaaS - *TeamSync*

-## 🎥 Watch the Full Video on YouTube
-**[Subscribe to the Channel](https://tinyurl.com/subcribe-to-techwithEmma)** to stay updated with more exciting projects and tutorials!

----

-## ❤️ Support the Channel
-If you love this project and want to see more, consider supporting the channel:
-- Give this repository a ⭐️ on GitHub.
-- **[Buy Me a Coffee](https://www.buymeacoffee.com/techwithemmaofficial)** to help fund more educational content.
-- Like, share, and subscribe to the channel for more tutorials and updates!

----

 ## 📌 Project Overview

 Welcome to **TeamSync**, a powerful and scalable multi-tenancy project management system built with **Node.js**, **MongoDB**, and **React**.
 Designed for real-world B2B needs, this project delivers features like Google Sign-In, workspace management, project tracking, task collaboration, role-based permissions, and more.
 Perfect for developers aiming to create SaaS-based team collaboration platforms.